Spoil Engine

 Masters at Rock (2x) and Suikerrock (2x).
 2 singles have appeared in the national charts; videoclips and songs have national airplay.

 In 2017 and 2018, the band gained international visibility through tours in Europe and Asia, with tour supports for Prong and Papa Roach.
 Major appearances included MIDI festival in China and Wacken Open Air.
 They also performed on the 2020 70000 Tons of Metal festival during that year's cruise to Cozumel.

+In June 2024, Spoil Engine was invited to play the Graspop Metal Meeting for the fifth time, this time on the main stage, to celebrate the band's 20th anniversary.
+Veterans Niek Tournois, Steven Demey, and Nick Vandenberghe joined band members Steven ‘gaze’ Sanders and Davy ‘loco’ Vanlokeren for this unique lineup.